Sillybutts/SLAB/README.md

 # THIS DESIGN IS IN CLOSED BETA.
 DO NOT PRINT UNLESS I TOLD YOU TO.
 PARTS WILL NOT BE FINISHED, STUFF WILL BE BAD, UNLESS I TOLD YOU TO PRINT IT.
 # PRINT AT YOUR OWN RISK.
 SOURCE YOUR OWN HARDWARE.

+- Changelog: 6-17-22: Updated the Turnaround to better support the barrel

 <img src="GHimages/SLAB%203%20v84%201.png" width="500">
 <img src="GHimages/SLAB%203%20v84%203.png" width="500">
 <img src="GHimages/SLABOptions.png" width="500">